C5T/asbyrgi/README.md

 My view is that natively integrating OPA/Rego policies with actor models and custom in-memory data layouts, in addition to advanced static type checking and optimizations based on it, are the holy grail that OPA needs in order to power low-latency high-QPS use cases.

-Besides, [C5T/Current](https://github.com/c5t/current), my high-performance C++ project is well suited to complement the long term vision above.
+Besides, [C5T/Current](https://github.com/c5t/current) is well suited to complement the long term vision above.
 I am currently working on such a use case in a private company, and would love to see how we can best leverage OPA.

 ## Contents and Usage